 A High Conviction & Quality Approach

 We believe that consistent earnings growth is the primary driver of intrinsic value and long-term stock appreciation.
-We seek to invest in companies with a durable earnings profile driven by a sustainable competitive advantage, superior financial strength, proven management teams and powerful products/services.
+We seek to invest in companies with a durable earnings profile driven by a sustainable competitive advantage, financial strength, sound ESG practices, proven management teams, and powerful products/services.
 By thinking and investing like a business owner and taking a long-term investment approach, we believe we can preserve capital and provide stability across market cycles.

 |Number of holdings||25-35|

 We continue to run the Portfolio with a focus on robust and profitable businesses

 Daniel Fields talks growth investing internationally, navigating China, the role of valuation & the macro in the research process